-It is possible to find significant DTE among the isoforms of a gene, even when the gene shows no significant DGE.
+In fact, it is possible to find significant DTE among the isoforms of a gene, even when the gene shows no significant DGE.
 This introduces the concept of Differential Transcript Usage (DTU), where the abundances of individual isoforms of a gene can change relative to one another, with the most pronounced examples resulting in a change of the dominant isoform (isoform switching).
 The definitions of DGE, DTE and DTU are illustrated in Figure 1.